Edinburgh to Glasgow point-to-point, 1984. Adrian Stott starter

 1962: The second race held on 20th October attracted 15 starters – 10 Englishmen and 5 Scots.
 From the start Arthur Mail (Derby and County) took the lead closely followed by John Barber.
 After three miles Mail was joined by Andy Fleming (Cambuslang) with Barber and last year’s winner Geoff Stott.
 The leaders remained unchanged until 15 miles when Laurie Liles and David McDonald (Haltemprice) joined Mail with Fleming and the others dropping back.
 At 20 miles Liles and Mail were together in 2:02 with Barber third in 2:02:20.
 By 30 miles Mail had forged ahead to a 4 minute lead (3:09:00) over Barber with Liles in third in 3:13:07.
 Mail passed 40 miles in 4:21:00 with Liles second after Barber had retired at 38 miles with stomach trouble.
 Mail finished very strongly recording 31 minutes for the last five miles and breaking the record by no less than 31:17.
 The first four were all within the 1961 record.

 1963: “Eadie’s record against wind and rain.”
-Gordon Eadie (Cambuslang) a former Scottish Marathon Champion was the hero of the 15 starters for this year’s race and against heavy rain and strong winds registered the record time of 4:51:17.
+Gordon Eadie (Cambuslang) a former Scottish Marathon Champion was the hero of the 15 starters for this year’s race on 19th October and against heavy rain and strong winds registered the record time of 4:51:17.
 Eadie covered the last 10 miles in the splendid time of 70 minutes and finished extremely fresh.
-C Hallinan (Leigh) was second in 5:28:54 from G King (Wellpark) 5:32:47.
-Mail was fourth in 5:54:30, J Barber (Sutherland) was fifth 6:08:19 and M O’Neil (Leigh) sixth in 6:45:55.
+C Hallinan (Leigh) was second in 5:28:54 from George King (Wellpark) 5:32:47.
+Arthur Mail was fourth in 5:54:30, John Barber (Sutherland) was fifth 6:08:19 and M O’Neil (Leigh) sixth in 6:45:55.
 Leigh Harriers won the team race with 8 points.